opendocsg/slw-judgments-backfill/2007_SGHC_216/report.md

 8       It was essential that the Board’s alleged error was one of law because s 98(1) of the Building Maintenance and Strata Management Act 2004 (Act 47 of 2004) (“BMSMA”) provides that no appeal shall lie to the High Court against an order of the Board except on a point of law.

 9       Counsel for the defendants contended that the grounds of appeal set out in the originating summons herein did not disclose any question of law.
-She cited _Northern Elevator Manufacturing Sdn Bhd v United Engineers (Singapore) Pte Ltd (No 2)_ [2004] 2 SLR 494 (“ _Northern Elevato_ r”) where the Court of Appeal considered the meaning of the expression “question of law” in s 28(2) of the Arbitration Act (Cap 10, 1985 Rev Ed) which read:
+She cited _Northern Elevator Manufacturing Sdn Bhd v United Engineers (Singapore) Pte Ltd (No 2)_ <span class="citation">[2004] 2 SLR 494</span> (“ _Northern Elevato_ r”) where the Court of Appeal considered the meaning of the expression “question of law” in s 28(2) of the Arbitration Act (Cap 10, 1985 Rev Ed) which read:

  Subject to subsection (3), an appeal shall lie to the court on any question of law arising out of an award made on an arbitration agreement ...